-As a foreign national working in the U.S., it is important that you maintain legal status the entire time you are in the country.
-Maintaining legal status becomes especially important when you are waiting to apply for a green card (or are waiting to receive your green card after having applied for one).
-If you are in the U.S. without any status, you are considered to be here illegally, and U.S. Citizenship and Immigration Services (USCIS) may deny your green card application for that reason alone.
+As a foreign national working in the U.S., it is important that you maintain legal immigration status the entire time you are in the country.
+Maintaining legal status becomes especially important when you are waiting to apply for lawful permanent residence, commonly called a "green card" (or are waiting to receive your green card after having applied for one).
+If you are in the U.S. without any immigration status, you are considered to be here illegally, and U.S. Citizenship and Immigration Services (USCIS) may deny your green card application for that reason alone.

 This article explains how an H-1B visa holder can maintain legal status while waiting for a green card and outlines the possible consequences of not maintaining status.
-It's a particular concern since the start of the COVID-19 pandemic, when job loss can lead to loss of status.
+It's been a particular concern since the start of the COVID-19 pandemic, given that job loss can lead to loss of H-1B status.
 We give an overview of two common scenarios:

 Immigration processes can take anywhere from several months to several years to complete.
 This drawn-out time frame can pose significant problems for H-1B holders, because you can hold H-1B status for a maximum of only six years, with a few exceptions.

 Foreign nationals from certain countries, such as India and China, typically experience even lengthier delays in green card processing compared to nationals of other countries.
 The reason for this country-specific delay is because the "priority dates" for Indian and Chinese citizens are severely "backlogged."

 The priority date is an important immigration concept.
 The U.S. Congress allows only a limited number of employment-based green cards to be given out per year and per country (based upon the country of birth, not country of citizenship).
 If more people apply for green cards than there are green cards numbers available, some people will have to wait until one is available to them.
 (When the number of applicants exceeds the number of green cards available, this is referred to as a green card "backlog.")